reqnroll/Reqnroll/docs/index.rst

-Welcome to SpecFlow's documentation!
+Welcome to Reqnroll's documentation!
 ====================================

-SpecFlow is a test automation solution for .NET built upon the BDD paradigm.
-Use SpecFlow to define, manage and automatically execute human-readable acceptance tests in .NET projects (Full Framework and .NET Core).
+Reqnroll is a test automation solution for .NET built upon the BDD paradigm.
+Use Reqnroll to define, manage and automatically execute human-readable acceptance tests in .NET projects (Full Framework and .NET Core).

-SpecFlow tests are written using `Gherkin <https://cucumber.io/docs/gherkin/>`_, which allows you to write test cases using natural languages.
-SpecFlow uses the official Gherkin parser, which supports over 70 languages.
+Reqnroll tests are written using `Gherkin <https://cucumber.io/docs/gherkin/>`_, which allows you to write test cases using natural languages.
+Reqnroll uses the official Gherkin parser, which supports over 70 languages.
 These tests are then tied to your application code using so-called :doc:`bindings <Bindings/Bindings>`, allowing you to execute the tests using the testing framework of your choice.
-You can also execute your tests using SpecFlow's own dedicated test runner, SpecFlow+ Runner.
+You can also execute your tests using Reqnroll's own dedicated test runner, SpecFlow+ Runner.

 ===================
-SpecFlow components
+Reqnroll components
 ===================

-* SpecFlow (open-source): This is the core of SpecFlow, providing the functions for binding Gherkin feature files.
+* Reqnroll (open-source): This is the core of Reqnroll, providing the functions for binding Gherkin feature files.

-* `SpecFlow+ Runner <https://specflow.org/plus/documentation/SpecFlowPlus-Runner/>`_ (closed-source): This is SpecFlow's dedicated test runner, and provides additional features such as `advanced execution options <https://specflow.org/plus/documentation/Execution/>`_ and `execution reports <https://specflow.org/plus/documentation/Reports/>`_ (HTML, XML, JSON).
-SpecFlow+ Runner is free of charge, and only requires a free `SpecFlow Account <https://specflow.org/2020/introducing-the-specflow-account/>`_.
+* `SpecFlow+ Runner <https://reqnroll.net/plus/documentation/SpecFlowPlus-Runner/>`_ (closed-source): This is Reqnroll's dedicated test runner, and provides additional features such as `advanced execution options <https://reqnroll.net/plus/documentation/Execution/>`_ and `execution reports <https://reqnroll.net/plus/documentation/Reports/>`_ (HTML, XML, JSON).
+SpecFlow+ Runner is free of charge, and only requires a free `Reqnroll Account <https://reqnroll.net/2020/introducing-the-reqnroll-account/>`_.

-* `SpecFlow+ LivingDoc <https://specflow.org/plus/documentation/SpecFlowPlus-LivingDoc/>`_ (closed-source): This is a set of tools that renders your Gherkin Feature Files in an easily readable format with syntax highlighting and allows you to quickly share and collaborate on Gherkin Feature Files with stakeholders that are not familiar with developer tools (such as Visual Studio).
+* `SpecFlow+ LivingDoc <https://reqnroll.net/plus/documentation/SpecFlowPlus-LivingDoc/>`_ (closed-source): This is a set of tools that renders your Gherkin Feature Files in an easily readable format with syntax highlighting and allows you to quickly share and collaborate on Gherkin Feature Files with stakeholders that are not familiar with developer tools (such as Visual Studio).

- * `SpecFlow+ LivingDoc Generator <https://specflow.org/blog/introducing-the-specflow-plus-livingdoc-generator/>`_ is available set of plugins and tools for SpecFlow to generate a local or self-hosted documentation out of your Gherkin feature files, which can be easily shared.
-No SpecFlow account needed.
+ * `SpecFlow+ LivingDoc Generator <https://reqnroll.net/blog/introducing-the-reqnroll-plus-livingdoc-generator/>`_ is available set of plugins and tools for Reqnroll to generate a local or self-hosted documentation out of your Gherkin feature files, which can be easily shared.
+No Reqnroll account needed.
- * `SpecFlow+ LivingDoc Azure DevOps <https://marketplace.visualstudio.com/items?itemName=techtalk.techtalk-specflow-plus>`_ is an extension for Azure DevOps/TFS.
+ * `SpecFlow+ LivingDoc Azure DevOps <https://marketplace.visualstudio.com/items?itemName=techtalk.techtalk-reqnroll-plus>`_ is an extension for Azure DevOps/TFS.
 You can view the output directly in Azure DevOps/TFS, meaning that anyone with access to the system can easily review your specifications when needed.
-SpecFlow+ LivingDoc Azure DevOps is free of charge, and only requires a free `SpecFlow Account <https://specflow.org/2020/introducing-the-specflow-account/>`_.
+SpecFlow+ LivingDoc Azure DevOps is free of charge, and only requires a free `Reqnroll Account <https://reqnroll.net/2020/introducing-the-reqnroll-account/>`_.

-SpecFlow also includes a `Visual Studio extension <Tools/Visual-Studio-Integration.html>`_ that adds a number of helpful features to Visual Studio (e.g. Intellisense, feature file templates, context menu entries).
-However, SpecFlow is not tied to Visual Studio; you can use SpecFlow with Mono or VSCode as well.
+Reqnroll also includes a `Visual Studio extension <Tools/Visual-Studio-Integration.html>`_ that adds a number of helpful features to Visual Studio (e.g. Intellisense, feature file templates, context menu entries).
+However, Reqnroll is not tied to Visual Studio; you can use Reqnroll with Mono or VSCode as well.

 ==================
 Let's get started
 ==================

-You can find a number of step- by- step guides to start with SpecFlow `here <https://docs.specflow.org/projects/getting-started/en/latest/>`_.
+You can find a number of step- by- step guides to start with Reqnroll `here <https://docs.reqnroll.net/projects/getting-started/en/latest/>`_.
 There are guides available for both complete beginners and more advanced users.

 .. toctree::
    :maxdepth: 1
    :caption: Getting Started
    :hidden:

-   Getting Started Step by Step Guides <https://docs.specflow.org/projects/getting-started/en/latest/>
+   Getting Started Step by Step Guides <https://docs.reqnroll.net/projects/getting-started/en/latest/>